Best Time to Visit Yellowstone National Park

 - Access: All roads open

-- Activities: Boating, camping, fishing (lakes, rivers, and streams), guided trips, hiking, backpacking, horseback riding, ranger-led programs, and wildlife watching
+- Activities: Boating, camping, fishing (lakes, rivers, and streams), Yellowstone guided tours, hiking, backpacking, horseback riding, ranger-led programs, and wildlife watching

 - Highlights: Bison rut (Lamar & Hayden valleys), mosquitos, wildflowers (at higher elevations), and river levels drop (opening up many backcountry campsites)